cgoudet/PhotonSystematic/README.md

 - mc15c.aMCnloPy8_bbH125_yb2
 - mc15c.aMCnloPy8_bbH125_ybyt
 - mc15c.aMCnloPy8_ttH125
+Each file is usually about 4GB heavy.
+The full PhotonAllSys h015d production weights 415GB.

 ### Extract the name of all the EGamma NP in the model.
 - Open a MxAOD in root (do not do any rcSetup in the session) and CollectionTree->Print(); > ../<version>_<EGamModel>.txt